2024-25 Catalog

 Total Credits16

-Students who wish to minor in chemistry but whose major program requires any of the above courses may achieve the minor with substitutions approved by the department chair.
+4. Students who wish to minor in chemistry but whose major program requires more than one of the above courses may achieve the minor with substitutions approved by the department chair.

 Graduate Programs in Chemistry